 - Professionals vet the houses before you buy in

-- You can guarantee a house you own won’t go bankrupt if you are smart about what you buy.
+- You can guarantee a house you directly own won’t go bankrupt if you are smart about what you buy and keep some safety cash.

 Is crowdfunded real estate a good investment?
 100% yes.
 I love it.